23643studentdorset/Y2S2DevOps-Project/readme.md

 ### Team

-The team is composed by:Itamar, Luciano, Mateus, Usman and xxx.
+The team is composed by:Itamar, Luciano, Mateus, Usman and Josue.
+Frontend: Itamar
+Server: Mateus
+Database: Luciano and Usman

 ### Tecnhology

-XXXX
+-Node.js